OxyContin Withdrawal - Symptoms, Timeline & Treatment

 When OxyContin is abused, the body becomes accustomed to the surplus of endorphins in the system.
 The body is then forced to adjust how nerve and brain signaling occur.
 It is important to note that when there is a drop in dopamine, especially the kind of drop that would result from stopping OxyContin cold turkey, the consequences can be devastating.

 OxyContin withdrawal signs and symptoms are vast and can be harmful when not under clinical care and with proper supervision from medical professionals.
-Enhanced pain is a common symptom of OxyContin withdrawal, as many addicts started taking the medication due to an injury or chronic pain.
+Enhanced pain is a common symptom, as many addicts started taking the medication due to an injury or chronic pain.